Grand Duchy of Lithuania: Languages of administration

-Despite the appearance of literature in Lithuanian in the 16th century, the language did not gain the status of a chancellery language in the Grand Duchy until the late 18th century.
-Unlike neighboring Prussia, where the custom of issuing official documents in Lithuanian, especially those addressed to Lithuanian subjects, appeared as early as the 16th century.
-The Prussian chancellery translated two universals of 1639 and 1641 prepared by the royal chancellery of Władysław IV in Latin forbidding the passage of his subjects from the Polish-Lithuanian Commonwealth to Prussia, which was then a Polish fief.
-In the Grand Duchy of Lithuania, the first document in Lithuanian was a translation from the Polish text of the May 3 Constitution, which was issued in 1791.
-Subsequently, several documents were published in Lithuanian during the Kościuszko Uprising.
-Of course, Lithuanian was used in speech, in administrative offices and by government officials when dealing with residents who were unable to communicate in another language.
-Vilnius city charter of November 18, 1551 declared that summons to court and verdicts had to be announced in Lithuanian, Polish, and Ruthenian.
-A similar charter was issued in Kaunas in 1540.
+Despite the emergence of Lithuanian-language literature in the 16th century, Lithuanian did not obtain the status of a chancellery language in the Grand Duchy until the late 18th century.
+This contrasted with neighboring Prussia, where issuing official documents in Lithuanian, especially those addressed to Lithuanian-speaking subjects, became customary as early as the 16th century.
+The Prussian chancellery even translated into Lithuanian two royal universals of 1639 and 1641, originally written in Latin for King Władysław IV, which forbade subjects of the Commonwealth from crossing into Prussia (then a Polish fief).
+In the Grand Duchy of Lithuania, the first official document in Lithuanian was a translation of the Polish text of the Constitution of May 3, issued in 1791.
+Several further documents appeared in Lithuanian during the Kościuszko Uprising.
+In everyday practice, however, Lithuanian was spoken in administrative offices and used by officials when dealing with residents who could not communicate in other languages.
+The Vilnius city charter of 18 November 1551 required that court summonses and verdicts be announced in Lithuanian, Polish, and Ruthenian; a similar charter was issued earlier in Kaunas in 1540.